-The course is taught by experts who are researching at the forefront of ICT professionalism, ICT services and ICT software practice.
-Teaching takes place through sessions in state-of-the-art computing laboratories, tutorials, lectures and self-directed study using worksheets.
+Teaching takes place through sessions in state of- the-art computing laboratories, tutorials, lectures and self-directed study using worksheets.

-The second year focuses in more detail on business ICT.
-Methods of rapidly developing information systems and the management of ICT in organisations is explored.
+The second year focuses in more detail on business ICT and methods of rapidly developing information systems.
+You will also explore the management of ICT in organisations.

-The final year develops your analytical, reporting and presentation skills through work on a project tackling a business problem in ICT delivery, implementation and support in practical and academic depth.
+The final year develops your analytical, reporting and presentation skills with a practical project that tackles a business problem of ICT delivery, implementation or support.

 You will normally attend around 12–16 hours of timetabled taught sessions each week, and are expected to undertake at least 14–16 further hours of directed independent study and assignments as required.